mircea-pavel-anton/mircea-pavel-anton/README.md

 # Hi there 👋

-## I'm Mircea Anton, a Cmputer Science student from Bucharest, Romania
+## I'm Mircea Anton, a Computer Science student from Bucharest, Romania

 - 🎓 I'm currently studying at...
 [University Politehnica of Bucharest](https://international.upb.ro/)
 - 🔭 I’m currently working on...